clockworkpi/LauncherGoDev/README.md

-# GameShell launcher
+# GameShell launchergo source code
-This is the launcher for GameShell based on 320x240 resolution and D-Pad layout.
+This is the launchergo for GameShell based on 320x240 resolution and D-Pad layout.
 ![Screenshot](https://github.com/clockworkpi/GameShellDocs/blob/master/screenshot.png)

 # Create the necessary user and group